Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 <img src="https://user-images.githubusercontent.com/78453361/114648406-1d542700-9cb5-11eb-9b56-c470074df9e9.png" width="500">

-Please, note that this is not an indication of where one should apply the medicine, which should be discussed with a health professional.
-More informations can be found in [https://www.rebif.com/en]
+Please, note that this is not an indication of where one should apply the medicine.
+Always consult with a health professional.
+More information can be found in [https://www.rebif.com/en]

 One can generate their own points creating a file named "coordinates" with 3 columns, for the x, y and z dimensions of each point.